 Some administrative user accounts are responsible for large amounts of Exchange Server utilization, but are trusted accounts and do not need to be audited.
-In particular, users of BlackBerry Enterprise Server will find that the BES background processes on the Exchange Server Mailbox role (Exchange 2013 and higher) consumes significant resources, particularly when the agent is running.
+In particular, users of BlackBerry Enterprise Server will find that the BES background processes on the Exchange Server Mailbox role (Exchange 2013 and higher) or Client Access role (Exchange 2010) consumes significant resources, particularly when the agent is running.
 Other such accounts may be used for mailbox backup and archiving, spam filtering, and anti-virus protection.